 Why Are IVC Filter Lawsuits Being Filed?

 The lawsuits involving the IVC Filter state the manufacturers of the device failed to warn patients and physicians of the increased risks of the filter breaking, and metal fragments moving through the blood, potentially damaging an organ.

 Attorneys argue that C.R.
 Bard (the manufacturer) hid the results of its own research which found the filter dangerous, and even forged an employee's signature on an FDA application in order to get approval.

 Five products are most often involved in the IVC filter litigation: The Bard Recovery filter; The Bard G2 filter; The Bard G2 Express filter; The Cook Gunther Tulip filter; and the Cook Celect filter.
-Other IVC filters causing problems include the Bard Eclipse, Bard Merdian, and Bard Denali.
+Other filters causing problems include the Bard Eclipse, Bard Merdian, and Bard Denali.

 There have been reports of the IVC blood clot filter falling out of place or breaking apart.
-The metal device, or pieces from it, can then move through the blood, working their way through a vein wall and damaging an internal organ.
+The metal device, or pieces from it, can then move through the blood, working their way through a vein wall and puncturing an internal organ.

 |COMMON INJURIES||SEVERE INJURIES|

 |Hemorrhaging or Internal Bleeding|

 What has happened in many cases is that an IVC filter fractures and sends small, sharp metal shards through the patient's circulatory system, or falls out of position altogether.
 Either way, this can cause severe, painful and life-threatening injuries.